Evolutionary computation: Techniques

-A through catalogue with many other recently proposed algorithms has been published in the Evolutionary Computation Bestiary.
-It is important to note that many recent algorithms, however, have poor experimental validation.
+Over recent years many dubious algorithms have been proposed, that are often just copies of existing algorithms (frequently Particle Swarm Optimization), where only the metaphor changed, but the algorithm itself is not new at all.
+A thorough catalogue with many of these dubious algorithms has been published in the Evolutionary Computation Bestiary.
+It is also important to note that many of these dubiously 'novel' algorithms have poor experimental validation.

 Evolutionary algorithms

-Evolutionary algorithms form a subset of evolutionary computation in that they generally only involve techniques implementing mechanisms inspired by biological evolution such as reproduction, mutation, recombination, natural selection and survival of the fittest.
+Evolutionary algorithms form a subset of evolutionary computation in that they generally only involve techniques implementing mechanisms inspired by biological evolution such as reproduction, mutation, recombination and natural selection.
 Candidate solutions to the optimization problem play the role of individuals in a population, and the cost function determines the environment within which the solutions "live" (see also fitness function).
 Evolution of the population then takes place after the repeated application of the above operators.

-In this process, there are two main forces that form the basis of evolutionary systems: Recombination mutation and crossover create the necessary diversity and thereby facilitate novelty, while selection acts as a force increasing quality.
+In this process, there are two main forces that form the basis of evolutionary systems: Recombination (e.g. crossover) and mutation create the necessary diversity and thereby facilitate novelty, while selection acts as a force increasing quality.

 Many aspects of such an evolutionary process are stochastic.
 Changed pieces of information due to recombination and mutation are randomly chosen.
 On the other hand, selection operators can be either deterministic, or stochastic.
 In the latter case, individuals with a higher fitness have a higher chance to be selected than individuals with a lower fitness, but typically even the weak individuals have a chance to become a parent or to survive.